nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds a module to the application.

-To allow our users to easily add modules via their module code, our module information is fetched from [NUSMods](https://nusmods.com/modules?sem[0]=1&sem[1]=2&sem[2]=3&sem[3]=4), hence the module code you specify must be a valid NUS module code.
+To allow you to easily add modules via their module code, our module information is fetched from [NUSMods](https://nusmods.com/modules?sem[0]=1&sem[1]=2&sem[2]=3&sem[3]=4), hence the module code you specify must be a valid NUS module code.
 If the module code is invalid, the module will not be added.
 Additionally, since an integration with NUSMods